mcdemarco/conclar/public/info.md

 Some of this information is also available in grid form at the [main Boskone site](https://boskone.org/program/hours-events/).

+All updates have been included in the online schedule; the full list of changes to the printed schedule is available at the [main Boskone site](https://boskone.org/program/schedule/late-changes-boskone-62-program/).

 **Access**

 > Large Print Pocket Programs will be available at Information.